-2. In groups, learners should carry out a research from various sources of geographical information and the Internet to find correct responses to Activity 16.33 on page 321 of the Learner's Book.
+2. In groups, learners should carry out a research from various sources of geographical information and the Internet to find correct responses to Activity 16.33 in the Learner's Book.
 Afterwards, let them prepare class presentations from their findings.